 Teaching Portfolios are required in all dossiers for candidates with assigned teaching duties.
 A Teaching Portfolio is a collection of selected instructional materials to support the discussion of teaching in the Candidate Statement.
-You may also want to refer to pedagogical research to show how your teaching is informed by best practices in the field.
-You should include a selection of instructional materials from a range of classes to document instructional innovations, curricular designs, and outcomes assessments.
+You will want to situate your teaching within best practices in the field.
+You should include a selection of instructional materials to document instructional innovations, curricular designs, and outcomes assessments.
 A downloadable template for documenting course information can be found on the Promotion Dossiers Template, in Section 6A.
 Additionally, by providing information about specific course goals, and student populations in your Teaching Portfolio, you can provide reviewers with a better sense of the contexts in which you teach.

 - The University of Arizona’s Office of Instructional Assessment has many resources at the following weblinks:

 - Brown University’s Teaching Portfolio by Hannelore B. Rodriguez-Farrar

 - University Center for the Advancement of Teaching at Ohio State University’s Teaching Portfolio Resources: Teaching Portfolio Development

 - The University of California, Berkeley provides detailed advice on each aspect of the teaching portfolio.

 - How to Write a Statement of Teaching Philosophy by The Chronicle of Higher Education